juntanaito/J124Final-World-Happiness/README.md

 ## Story Summary and Sourcing
 NYT - "Dr. Wang said some results were surprising: Parts of Eastern Europe ranked relatively low on the list, despite having relatively good income levels, while in South America, the reverse was true: Happiness levels tended to be high, given relatively low income levels."

+NYT - explains more about why Fins may be happier
+"The country’s public school system, which rarely tests children, is among the best in the world.
+College is free.
+There is a good universal health care system and child care is affordable.
+And Finland has been one of the least affected European countries by the pandemic, which experts attribute to the high trust in government and little resistance to following restrictions."

 ## Data Analysis

 ### 1) In 2022, what rank and happiness score did the countries who had the top 5 highest score for GDP per capita as their explanation for happiness receive?
 Top 5 lowest?